16 Different Types of Ficus Trees (with Pictures)

 Inside Full Height: | 9 feet |

-Outside, it can grow quite tall reaching heights of 98 feet.
-But when you place it in a pot as an indoor plant, ensure you have space for a 9-foot tree.
-It does well in USDA 10 to 11 meaning it’s quite heat tolerant and drought resistant.
+Outside, it can grow 98 feet tall, but placing it in a pot as an indoor plant ensures you have space for a 9-foot tree.
+It does well in USDA 10 to 11, meaning it’s heat-tolerant and drought-resistant.

-The tree is semi-green, meaning old leaves fall off at a certain point giving room for new ones to grow.
+The tree is semi-green; the old leaves fall off at a certain point, allowing new ones to grow.
 If you want to plant it outside, ensure it’s away from the house and other structures since roots can spread as far as 30 feet.

 - Long living tree